Essendon Fields Airport: Recent history

 In November 2017, the airport was renamed from Essendon Airport to Essendon Fields Airport, reflecting the name of the suburb it is situated in.
 In 2019, the renovation of the airport terminal was completed.
 It was the first major renovation since the airport opened in 1959.

 The Essendon Airport Air Traffic Control Tower is listed on the Commonwealth Heritage List.

+Current Operations

+Following the relocation of Melbourne's primary airline services to Tullamarine Airport in 1970, Essendon Fields Airport evolved into a centre for general aviation, business aviation and aviation-support industries.
+Today the airport accommodates a mix of corporate aircraft, charter services, helicopter operators, aviation maintenance organisations and training providers.

+The airport serves as an operational base for emergency and essential aviation services, including air ambulance and police aviation operations.
+Helicopter activity forms a significant component of airport movements.

+The airport has undergone substantial investment since privatisation, including the development of new hangars, maintenance facilities and terminal upgrades.
+Recent developments have included purpose-built facilities for aircraft maintenance, servicing and aviation training organisations.Global jet manufacturers Bombardier and Textron Aviation (Cessna and Beechcraft) have established maintenance, repair and overhaul facilities on site.